grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 Users often scan content rather than read.
 Long blocks of text minimize readability - they bury information and are particularly uninviting online.

-Use the following techniques to enhance the scannability of content.
+Use the following techniques to make content easier to scan.

 - Write important information first.
 - Place actions before explanations.